iplitharas/movierama/README.md

 ## Api docs

-### For interacting with the API you can see all the available endpoints either from:
+### For interacting with the API you can see all the available endpoints from:

   * swagger-docs : `/swagger/`
   * redoc: `/redoc/`